mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 the _format_, such as "_./new_audio.mp3_" ("_mp3_", "_wav_", "_flac_",
 "_opus_", "_aac_", or "_pcm16_"); or set "_-_" for stdout.

-Do mind that PlayAI (supported by Groq AI) has different output formats such as "_mulaw_" and "_ogg_", as well as different voice names such as Aaliyah-PlayAI, Adelaide-PlayAI, Angelo-PlayAI, etc.
+Do mind that GroqAI's Orpheus has the specific output format "_wav_", as well as different voice names such as daniel, autumn, diana, etc.

 Set `options -zv` to _not_ play received output.